 Flow and release refer to the rate at which the color flows from the tip of the brush and is released upon the page.
 When choosing a high-quality brush, you can look forward to a more even and consistent flow rate that leads to a slow and steady release of the pigment onto the paper.

 For a more consistent and controlled release of colors, watercolor brushes with natural hair make the right choice.

 Last on the list of considerations for choosing a good watercolor brush is the snap and spring.
 Snap refers to how quickly the brush bristles snap back and align with the handle after bending at an angle.
 Watercolor brushes with natural hair have very little snap, while other fibers may have a long snap.
 In short, snap refers to the shape retention of the brush.

 On the other hand, spring refers to how well the belly of the brush controls itself as you paint.
 A good quality watercolor brush must always have a spring so you can get a more controlled release of color as you paint.

 Your choice of watercolor brush can significantly impact your painting.
 So why not invest some time in your research and use these five considerations to make the right choice for yourself?
 At Multimedia Artboard, you can find the finest watercolor brushes collection that allows you to create masterpieces that you can flaunt.
-Learn more about the watercolor brush collection here.
+Learn more about the our Callia watercolor brush collection here.